takaoksuzuki/pathwayPCM/README.md

 ## pathwayPCM Workflow

-pathwayPCM consists of three computational steps:
+pathwayPCM consists of three computational stages:

 > [!NOTE]
 > pathwayPCM is currently implemented as a modular pipeline, rather than a single integrated platform.